dsinghan/webapp/README.md

 * URL_PATH: the path the user provides
 * REQUEST_HANDLER_NAME: the name of your new class
 * DIR_PATH: the path to the directory
-You can see examples in the conf/my_config file.
+* Note: we only need the specify the "root" directory for StaticHandler locations You can see examples in the conf/my_config file.

-The config parser decides which request handler we should use.
+The config parser instantiates a specific request handler for a specific path.
+Session determines what the path is, using an internal mapping to decide what type of request handler we should use.
 There are three types of request handler classes: static, echo, and error.
 Each one inherits from the "request_handler" base class.
 They each override the `handle_request` method, which returns a response depending on the url and type of handler.
 * Static request handler: serve static files to the user depending on the directory they are trying to access.
 * Echo request handler: return a copy of the request back to the user.
 * Error handler: return a 404 error to the user, signaling that the server could not find the resource that they were searching for.